 |

-Some materials, a light lunch and refreshments are included in the
+All materials, a light lunch and refreshments are included in the workshop fee.

 10.00am - 4.00pm |